tdhelixx/alexandria-dental-health-site/src/services/invisalign.md

 ### How Long Does Invisalign Take?

 Every case is different, but for many adults, Invisalign—when used correctly—takes about a year to be effective.
-You’ll meet with our dentist for occasional follow-up appointments to ensure progress is happening in a timely fashion.
+You'll meet with our dentist for occasional follow-up appointments to ensure progress is happening in a timely fashion.
 For teenagers, the amount of time for Invisalign to take effect can vary, as the teeth are often more susceptible to shifting.
 A more accurate timeline can be determined after a consultation with our dentist.

 Compliance is an important part of the Invisalign treatment process.
-In order to ensure both optimal results and the most efficient treatment process, patients should carefully adhere to our dental team’s instructions and wear their appliance as directed.
+In order to ensure both optimal results and the most efficient treatment process, patients should carefully adhere to our dental team's instructions and wear their appliance as directed.

 ### How Much Does Invisalign Cost?